19 Best Egg Laying Chicken Breeds: With Name and Pictures

 Originating in England, the Sussex chicken is a versatile breed that is a good egg layer and meat producer.
 The meat of this chicken breed is super tasty.

 They have eight colors, although most are white with black necks and tails.
-The Speckled Sussex hens begin laying eggs at around 5–6 months old and can produce up to 200–250 eggs annually.
+The Speckled Sussex hens lay eggs at around 5–6 months old and can produce up to 200–250 eggs annually.

 Sussex chickens produce large, brown eggs weighing around 55–60 grams.
 They have a calm temperament and can be good pets.